StephanAkkerman/crypto-ohlcv/README.md

 ## How to use
 - Add `ohlcv.py` located in src to same directory you're working in.
-- Write: `from ohlcv import fetchData`.
+- Write: `from ohlcv import fetch_data`.
-- To get the latest 500 daily data points of OHLCV on the BTC/USDT pair from Binance, write: `fetchData(exchange='binance', symbol="BTC/USDT", timeframe='1d', limit=500)`.
+- To get the latest 500 daily data points of OHLCV on the BTC/USDT pair from Binance, write: `fetch_data(exchange='binance', symbol="BTC/USDT", timeframe='1d', limit=500)`.
 - The result will be a pandas DataFrame consisting of the latest 500 daily candles of BTC/USDT on Binance.

 ## Supported exchanges